Men Who Have Made Love to Me: Cast

-Technical Innovations
+Technical innovations

-This film represents the earliest recorded breaking of the fourth wall in serious cinema, as the enigmatic authoress - who portrays herself - interrupts the vignettes onscreen to address the audience directly.
+This film represents the earliest recorded breaking of the fourth wall in serious cinema, as the enigmatic author - who portrays herself - interrupts the vignettes onscreen to address the audience directly.
 This film is also the first in which writer, star, narrator, and subject are unified.

 Preservation status

 It is not known whether the film currently survives, and Men Who Have Made Love to Me is now thought to be a lost film.